RevitaAI/revitaai.github.io/faq-TEACHER-TOC.md

 ____________________________________________________________________________

-### Can I copy all stories from my old course into a new course?
+### Can I copy stories from my old course into a new course?

 * Go to Home Page ⇒ Click _Groups_ ⇒ Select the _new_ group ⇒ Click _Inherit stories_
 * Select from which _old_ group(s) you want to inherit the stories